gracecluvohio/Data-Science-Group-5/README.md

 Cleaning.Rmd combines the data from the /data folder in the project and is the EDA.

-Linear Model.Rmd is further EDA
+Linear Model.Rmd is further EDA and includes both linear modelling and LASSO

 For the neuralnetwork, EPL_NN_Keras(Failed).rmd  is the first attempt at the NN which failed.
 This code uses the matches.csv and also combines more data from the /matchdata folder.

 The code also exported the neuralnuet_data.csv (although it is commented out in the code at the moment).

 EPL_NN_H2O(WORKING).Rmd is the second attempt at NN which works although has a lot of room for improvement.
-It uses neuralnuet_data.csv, which is cleaned in the previous file from EPL_NN_Keras(Failed).rmd (the first NN attempt .rmd)
+It uses neuralnuet_data.csv, which is cleaned in the previous file from EPL_NN_Keras(Failed).rmd.

 ## Files